-If you compose anything with more than two parts, and ever had to search your browser history to find out where you read that fact you want to double-check, then Scrivener will help.
+If you compose anything with more than two parts, or ever had to search your browser history to find out where you read that fact you want to double-check, then Scrivener will help.
 The more complex your project is the more it can help.

 On Top of That

 Then they added on bells and whistles because technology allows it.
 You can color code documents, mark them anything from draft to final, assign keywords, track footnotes, sort out scenes and chapters by labels, and other what-you-put-in you will be able to pull back out.
-There’s also an interruption free-mode that will turn off the Internet distractions, and a typewriter mode that keeps your current line of typing mid-page.
+There’s also an interruption free-mode that will turn off the Internet distractions.
+Plus a typewriter mode that keeps your current line of typing mid-page.
 If screenplay’s your thing, it has a mode to indent and format as you type.